Aldabra giant tortoise

-The Aldabra giant tortoise (Aldabrachelys gigantea) is a species of tortoise in the family Testudinidae.
+The Aldabra giant tortoise (Aldabrachelys gigantea), Aldabra tortoise, or simply giant tortoise, is a species of tortoise in the family Testudinidae and genus Aldabrachelys.
 The species is endemic to the Seychelles, with the nominate subspecies, A. g. gigantea native to Aldabra atoll.
 It is one of the largest tortoises in the world.
-Historically, giant tortoises were found on many of the western Indian Ocean islands, as well as Madagascar, and the fossil record indicates giant tortoises once occurred on every continent and many islands with the exception of Australia and Antarctica.
+Historically, giant tortoises were found on many of the western Indian Ocean islands, as well as Madagascar, and the fossil record indicates giant tortoises once occurred on every continent and many islands with the exception of Antarctica.

 Many of the Indian Ocean species were thought to be driven to extinction by over-exploitation by European sailors, and they were all seemingly extinct by 1840 with the exception of the Aldabran giant tortoise on the island atoll of Aldabra.
 Although some remnant individuals of A. g. hololissa and A. g. arnoldi may remain in captivity, in recent times, these have all been reduced as subspecies of A. gigantea.

 Description

 The carapace of A. gigantea is a brown or tan in color with a high, domed shape.
 The species has stocky, heavily scaled legs to support its heavy body.
 The neck of the Aldabra giant tortoise is very long, even for its great size, which helps the animal to exploit tree branches up to a meter from the ground as a food source.
-Similar in size to the famous Galápagos giant tortoise, its carapace averages 122 cm in length with an average weight of 250 kg.
+Similar in size to the famous Galápagos giant tortoise, its carapace averages 122 cm in length.
+Males have an average weight of 250 kg.

 Females are generally smaller than males, with average specimens measuring 91 cm in carapace length and weighing 159 kg.
 Medium-sized specimens in captivity were reported as 70 to 110 kg in body mass.
 Another study found body masses of up to 132 kg most commonplace.